Amanda M. Fanniff, Ph.D.

 Ariane Olsen, MA, MS

-Ariane is a 5th-year doctoral student.
+Ariane is a 6th-year doctoral student.
+Ariane is currently completing her predoctoral internship at the Federal Correctional Complex in Butner, NC, where she is conducting assessment and intervention with individuals who committed sexual offenses currently in civil commitment, in addition to conducting court evaluations determining competency and criminal responsibility.
+She has previously completed practicum rotations at the VA Palo Alto Health Care System, San Quentin State Prison, the HOPE Program, and the Gronowski Center.
 Ariane's primary research interest is in trauma histories in forensic populations, with a particular interest in the assessment and treatment of adult sexual offenders.
 Her dissertation focuses on how the organizational implementation of trauma-informed care affects vicarious trauma symptoms in sexual offender treatment providers.
-Additionally, she is currently working on a meta-analysis looking at differences between juveniles that sexually offend against children and juveniles that sexually offend against a peer or adult.
-Ariane is currently completing her practicum rotation on an acute psychiatry inpatient unit at the VA Palo Alto Health Care System.
-She has previously completed practicum rotations at San Quentin State Prison, the HOPE Program, and the Gronowski Center.
 Her long-term goals are to conduct psychotherapy with adult criminal offenders in a correctional setting in concurrence with competency and risk assessments for adult offenders in a court setting.

 Briana is a 4th year doctoral student.
 Briana's primary research interest is the intersection between forensic psychology and neuropsychology.
 She is currently working on a research project which reviews how rape myths are affected based on race/ethnicity, gender, and sexual orientation of the victim, perpetrator, and participant, which provides considerations for future forensic studies.
 At this time, she is completing a practicum at Veteran’s Affairs, Palo Alto, where she conducts neuropsychological testing to determine neurocognitive levels of functioning of patients who have previously served in the military.
 She previously completed her third-year practicum at the HOPE Program, a specialized treatment facility providing assessment and treatment to individuals on probation and parole with sexual offense histories.
 Her second-year practicum at The Gronowski Center, which provides outpatient therapeutic services to the local community, including individuals (male and female), and couples, who suffer from a wide arrangement of ailments (bipolar disorder, grief, depression, substance abuse, anxiety, self-esteem).
 Briana hopes to pursue a career in forensic assessment, working with the serious mental illness population and the court of law.